4ndrewparr/jigsaw-toxicity-classification/README.md

 ### Submission Constraints

 The submission kernel had a limited runtime (120'), a limited RAM (13GB) and a maximum of 20GB of database storage (each trained model used for inference was uploaded as a database).
 Balancing these constraints while at the same time considering how much stronger each particular model is expected to make the ensemble was a complex task.

+Subensembles of BERTs, my strongest models, were reaching an elbow at around n=4/n=5, to the point that when n=10, they were giving a similar performance.
+Consequently I went for 5 BERT models.
+This left time to fit at most 4 GPT2 models (the second strongest model), but to avoid getting into runtime trouble I settled for 3 GPT2 models.
+I filled the rest of the size and time space with subensembles of both LSTM variants.

 architecture|n models|prepr. time|infer. time|total time|model size|total size
 :---:|:---:|---:|---:|---:|---:|---: